Lucy-Family-Institute/sbeconomydb/Automated Workflow Documentation.md

 - Create a virtual environment using requirements.txt to run the Python scripts
 - Open "weekly_updates_control_file.py"
     - Change rscript_location to the location of the R script executable on your system
+- Open "git_commit.sh" and change the full directory of the sbeconomydb project

 Weekly Schedulable Tasks
 - Run "weekly_updates_control_file.py" This performs the following tasks: